Leaflet/Leaflet.draw/README.md

     attribution: '&copy; <a href="http://osm.org/copyright">OpenStreetMap</a> contributors' }).addTo(map);

-// Initialize the FeatureGroup to store editable layers var drawnItems = new L.FeatureGroup();
+// Initialise the FeatureGroup to store editable layers var drawnItems = new L.FeatureGroup();
 map.addLayer(drawnItems);

-// Initialize the draw control and pass it the FeatureGroup of editable layers var drawControl = new L.Control.Draw({
+// Initialise the draw control and pass it the FeatureGroup of editable layers var drawControl = new L.Control.Draw({
 	edit: {
 		featureGroup: drawnItems